hackingmaterials/pv-vision/README.md

 [![DOI](https://zenodo.org/badge/253107508.svg)](https://zenodo.org/badge/latestdoi/253107508)

-**:warning: This is a beta version tool.
-It is still under test for different operating environments.
+**:warning: PV-Vision is still under test for different operating environments.
 Please raise an issue if you cannot use it on your computer.**

 **:warning: We are updating our tools actively so some of the tutorials may be out of date.**